erikfredner/dsst289-2024/syllabus.md

 ### Exams

-Each of the three exams has two halves: a take-home open-book part and a closed-book in-class part.
+Each of the three exams has two halves: a take-home open-book part and an in-class closed-book part.

 The take-home will be distributed in advance of the in-class exam.
 Answers to the take-home should be submitted by the beginning of the in-class exam.
 A list of topics for the in-class exam will be posted on the course website.

 ### Final Project

 The final project will be due during the last week of class.
-The project will ask you to find or create a new dataset, and apply techniques learned throughout the class to analyze it.
+The project will ask you to find or create a new data set, and apply techniques learned throughout the class to analyze it.
 The project will take the form of a digital poster session and a one-page reflection.
-Detailed intructions will be provided later in the course.
+Detailed instructions will be provided later in the course.

 ## Honor